Anyon dynamics in field-driven phases of the anisotropic Kitaev model

-For higher $\omega$ cuts of $S(\mathbf{k}, \omega)$, the intensity peaks around M$'$ points as is shown in Fig. \ref{fig:dyndmrg}(d,h).
-These modes are precisely dominated by the $\psi$ particle defined in Eq. \ref{hybridi2}.
-To understand the essence of this mode, recall that itinerant majorana fermions (or $f$ fermion) reside near the M$'$ points near the non-Abelian to Abelian transition at $K_z/K = 2$, which is given by the static flux sector calculation shown in Fig. \ref{fig:dispersion} of appendix.
-Hence at perturbative field the majorana particle is responsible for signals at M$'$ points.
+The relation between PF and the CSL phase is revealed by higher $\omega$ cuts of $S^{xx}(\mathbf{k}, \omega)$, as is indicated by the intensity peaks around M$'$ points shown in Fig. \ref{fig:dyndmrg}(d,h).
+These modes are precisely dominated by the $\psi$ particle defined in Eq. \ref{hybridi2}, which would become the lowest-lying excitation dominated by majoranas in CSL near transition.
+To understand the essence of this mode, recall that itinerant majorana fermions (or $f$ fermion) reside near the M$'$ points near the non-abelian to abelian transition at $K_z/K = 2$, which is given by the static flux sector calculation shown in Fig. \ref{fig:dispersion} of Appendix.
+I. Hence at perturbative field the majorana particle is responsible for signals at M$'$ points.
 However, as magnetic field increases, majoranas and fluxes (or bond fermions $\chi$) begin to hybridize, giving rise to the $\psi$ mode near M$'$ points whereby the intensity of $f$ is modified by $\chi$ -- as is shown in Fig. \ref{fig:dyndmrg}(d,h) where the spots near M$'$ points are distorted and stretched along the $d_1$ direction due to the 1D dispersion of $\chi_{x/y}$.
-Interestingly, this mode is also the lowest excitation in the CSL phase at a non-zero field near TC-CSL transition, which is already present in the PF regime of the Abelian phase.
-The nature of excitations in all the phases is summarized in Table.\ref{table_phases}.
+Interestingly, this mode is also the lowest excitation in the CSL phase at a non-zero field near TC-CSL transition, which is already present in the PF regime of the abelian phase.
+The nature of excitations in all the phases is summarized in Table. \ref{table_phases}.